 A plant-based diet has many well-known health benefits.
 It may help keep you slim, while holding off chronic diseases, including heart disease, hypertension, and stroke.
 Indeed, a Harvard study on plant-based diets and the risk of heart disease, published in 2017, found that eating slightly less animal foods while increasing the intake of healthy plants was associated with a lower risk of heart disease.

 A plant-based diet lines up nicely with recommendations from the Dietary Guidelines for Americans, released by the USDA and Health and Human Services, which recommends eating a variety of nutrient-rich fruits and veggies, whole grains, and heart-healthy vegetable oils, and limiting saturated fats.
+What's more, eating a plant-based diet may be a good overall weight-loss strategy.
+As reported in The New York Times, a recent study in JAMA found that people who ate lots of vegetables and other whole foods and cut back on added sugars and processed foods (including refined grains) lost significant weight.

 So good, you’re ready to go.
 Here are a few suggestions to keep in mind as you’re switching to a healthy plant-based diet: